 A day to spend with new found friends and to feed a child’s curious mind.
-Although deiville.com has featured The Mind Museum (TMM) several times including exhibit testing before it opens to the public; this is my actual and complete visit to the Philippines’ most state of the art science gallery.
+Although deiville.com has featured The Mind Museum (TMM) several times including exhibit testing before it opens to the public; this is my actual and complete visit to the Philippines’ most state of the art science gallery as of this time.
 The photos were shot using a mobile camera.
 Have fun and we hope that parents (and even adults) bring your kids this summer at TMM.

 Our group wasn’t able to visit the two outdoor areas of discovery: Science-in-the-Park and the JY Campos Park due to time constraints and perfectly humid weather.
 I’ll reserved the Part 2 features of the The Mind Museum from the outdoor adventures soon.